-On hearing that Kasabian were off to Wales and how their Cardiff gig back in 2014 was definitely one of my favourite gigs of all time, I had to get tickets to their Newport gig, despite the £50 price-tag.
+On hearing that Kasabian were off to Wales and how their Cardiff gig in 2014 was definitely one of my favourite gigs of all time, I had to go to their Newport gig.
 Kasabian have always been worth the money in my opinion and I considered this to be a one off, seeing as it was an album warm-up and all, I was intrigued to hear the new tracks live after having been sceptical so far.

-My first thoughts on Cabbage (ignoring all recent allegations)?
+My first thoughts on Cabbage?
 Poor man’s Fat White Family.
 Their music was alright, the lyrics were completely and utterly off-putting.
 But not in a loudmouth, cock-sure way, a vile way and they’re not exactly anything new either.
 It’s a shame, because I did actually like two of their songs, they were just a let down live.

 Thankfully, Kasabian came on soon enough.
 One thing that I did miss this time around, was the count down clock which was a staple across all of their 48:13 shows and increased the suspense before hand.
 I guess that’s a thing of the past, despite the fact that it’s appeared on most of their e-mails regarding the ‘For Crying Out Loud’ album so far.

 The band opened with first single ‘You’re In Love With a Psycho’ taken from their upcoming album.
 Despite my reservations about the track, it actually went down far better live than I would have expected!
 This was the same across half of the new tracks they played, with ‘Bless This Acid House’ making far more sense live.
 The live debut of ‘Put Your Life On It’ wasn’t exactly thrilling either.